Clueless Tenant Puzzled About Landlord's Dog That Circles Around and Bites Her, Tries to Understand Its Behavior by Asking Dog Lovers

 Others interpret it as a response to its territory getting invaded.

 You are entering HIS space.
-You may be invited by the owner though you are consistently entering the dogs personal space uninvited.
+You may be invited by the owner, but you are consistently entering the dog's personal space uninvited.

-You NEED to stand in place & without making direct eye contact or talking ALLOW the dog to come up & sniff you.
+You NEED to stand in place and, without making direct eye contact or talking, ALLOW the dog to come up and sniff you.
 Do NOT REACH OUT TO PET THE DOG.

-After the dog sniffs you up & down wait a bit.
-If you proceed & dog growls?
-Do not look at the dog.
+After the dog sniffs you up and down, wait a bit.
+If you proceed and the dog growls, do not look at the dog.

 DO NOT BACK UP EITHER.
 Don't even itch your ankle with your other foot.

-Backing up is threatening to a dog & you doing this will cause the dog to bite you.
-You may proceed forward after you have permission by the dog.
+Backing up is threatening to a dog, and doing this will cause the dog to bite you.
+You may proceed forward after you have permission from the dog.

-After the dog has sniffed & circled around you a few times.
-Going forward to fast you will get bit.
+After the dog has sniffed and circled around you a few times, going forward too fast will get you bitten.

 The OP could just directly ask the landlord why it's behaving this way around her.

-It means that for whatever reason your landlord's dog has become convinced that you are a danger to and/or do not belong on your landlord's property.
-The behavior you are describing is an animal defending their territory against an intruder.
+It means that, for whatever reason, your landlord's dog has become convinced that you are a danger to and/or do not belong on your landlord's property.
+The behavior you are describing is that of an animal defending its territory against an intruder.

 You need to speak to your landlord and figure out why that is the case and what can be done to resolve the problem.